iifl-logo

 Details of Subsidiaries, Associate Companies and Joint Venture

-There is no subsidiary, associate company or a joint venture.
+There were no subsidiary, associate company or a joint venture company.

 Details of Companies That has Ceased to Be Subsidiary, Associate or Joint Ventures